 The next two options allow you to choose one of the pre-determined fields from ConnectWise Automate to map to a Halo field.
 If you have chosen a field type of Asset Field, there is an additional option allowing you to create a field during the next import.
 If chosen, Halo will try to create a new field during your next import with the name equal to the ConnectWise Automate field that you are mapping too.
 If a field with that name already exists, the mapping will be updated to map to the pre-existing field.

-The Asset Matching Field should be set to the value shown above if you do not yet have Assets imported into Halo.
 If you already have your Asset list in Halo, and would like to update your old records, you will need to choose an Asset field to match on, because your old Assets will not have a ConnectWise Automate ID associated with them yet.

 This field should be unique, and must have a corresponding field mapping for each Asset Type you are importing.
 Halo will then use the value of this field to match pre-existing Assets and avoid creating duplicates of your data.